ltzmax/maxcogs/imageonly/README.md

 This cog relies on autoimmune feature from core itself. you are not immune from any image/link filter without setting up trusted roles to bypass any deletions. not even admin, mod or guild owners bypasses this filter.

 # Removal
-This cog will only stay until the image only channels from discord is released in every servers.
-This is currently only available for a set amount servers, once this is rolled out for everyone, this cog will be deleted from this repo.
+Just a note that this cog will be removed once discord has released their image only channels feature.
+This feature from discord is currently only available for a set amount servers, once this being rolled out for everyone, this cog will be deleted.

 # ImageOnly Help